surifirstpin/biplus_documentation/docs/Calculated Column FLD.md

 ## Mathematical operation

-Custom made mathematical operations can be performed in calculated column section as shown in below Image;
+Custom made mathematical operations can be performed in calculated column section as shown below;

 **Example 1 :**